Big AI is accelerating the metacrisis: What can we do?: More Business As Usual will not Work

 \subsection{The benefits do not justify the harms}

 In a consequentialist moment we might be tempted to dismiss the manifold harms of Big AI (\S\ref{sec:crises}) considering the grandiose promises: from ``eliminating poverty to establishing sustainable cities and communities and providing quality education for all'' \citep{McKinsey24}.
-While waiting for those benefits, we can still consider the quality of the science.
+However, since such benefits are imaginary, it is pointless to wait for them and we should ask about the quality of the science itself.

 Sequence models are far removed from \emph{natural} language \citep{Bender20,Chrupala23,Bird24,Srivastava25}.
 Much work is superficial and fashion-driven, with SOTA-chasing and endless ``tables with numbers'' \citep{Church22,Kogkalidis25}.
 Bias is generally understood ``as though it is a bug to be fixed rather than a feature of classification itself'' \citep[p130]{Crawford21}.
 The actors are ``deafeningly male and white and technoheroic'' \citep[p9]{Dignazio23}, valorising technical novelty over all else \citep{Birhane22values}.
 AI isn't working, or even helpful, for most people on the planet \citep[p143]{BenderHanna25}.